 Police dog killed, suspect injured in officer-involved shooting in Toronto

-The Special Investigations Unit is at the scene of an officer-involved shooting in Etobicoke that left a suspect wounded and a Toronto police dog dead on Tuesday night.
+The province's police watchdog is investigating an officer-involved shooting in Etobicoke that left a suspect wounded and a Toronto police dog dead on Tuesday night.

 According to police, at around 8 p.m., officers were called to the area of Dixon Road and Kipling Avenue for reports of an armed suspect.